 The Dobbs v.
-Jackson verdict leaves people with the capacity for pregnancy at the mercy of each individual state.
+Jackson verdict leaves people who have the capacity for pregnancy at the mercy of each individual state.
 Access to safe, legal abortions and reproductive healthcare is a basic human right that the U.S. government actively chooses to exploit.
 The denial of reproductive rights and access disproportionately affects women of color and women from economically disadvantaged communities.
-Our bodies and reproductive capabilities are not a political playground, and government has no right to interfere in such personal and life altering decisions.
+Our bodies and reproductive capabilities are not a political playground, and the government has no right to interfere in such personal and life-altering decisions.

 View ROE 2.0 – A Virtual Exhibition Here